k98kurz/tapescript/readme.md

 See the
 [langauge_spec.md](https://github.com/k98kurz/tapescript/blob/v0.7.0/language_spec.md)
 and [docs.md](https://github.com/k98kurz/tapescript/blob/v0.7.0/docs.md) files
-for syntax and operation specifics.
+for syntax, operation specifics, and thorough tool documentation.

 Once you have a script written, use the `compile_script(code: str) -> bytes` function to turn it into the byte code that the interpreter runs.
 Alternatvely,